4Z1KD/HamVad/README.md

 # HamVad 🗣️
 Voice Activity Detector for ham radio 📻</br>
-This little tool will sample the audio coming from your radio and turn on an LED on the arduino if the is any activity on the frequency
+This little tool will sample the audio coming from your radio and turn on an LED on the arduino if there is any activity on the frequency

 # prerequisite 🖐️
 1. python (https://www.python.org/downloads/)